junegunn/vim-plug/README.md

 `for` option is generally not needed as most plugins for specific file types usually don't have too much code in `plugin` directory.
 You might want to examine the output of `vim --startuptime` before applying the option.

+Configurations for plugins are loaded with the plugin so you can use all the commands the plugin provides in your config.

 ### Post-update hooks